-“I’m a recent college graduate and I’m still in my early 20s.
-Like most young people, I don’t have a very thick credit file.
-As I tried to transition into adult life, I decided to open an account with Experian to monitor my credit.
-I knew I wouldn’t have a great credit score (my credit limits are not very high and I don’t have a long history with any cards), however I was shocked to find that my score 659.
-I had no late payments and I always was very careful about not using too much credit so my usage wasn’t high.
+“I’m a recent college graduate and in my early 20’s.
+Like most young people, my credit file is rather thin.
+After graduating, I decided to open an account with Experian to monitor my credit.
+I knew I didn’t have a great credit score due to this thin file, but I was shocked to find that my score was 659.
+I had no late payments and was very careful about keeping my utilization low.
 That’s when I noticed it – I had a collection.

 Here’s the before credit report with the collection.

 Page 9 of 14 is the collection account.
 Page 12 of 14 is the credit score.credit report with collection

 Experian opened the dispute: